ionutfarcas/distributed_Operator_Inference/README.md

 ``` shell
 $ mpirun -n <number_of_processes> python3 distributed_OpInf.py
 ```
+This script provides very similar functionality as the Jupyter Notebook.

 #### Running the high-fidelity 2D Navier-Stokes code
 For running the high fidelity code via the script [**generate_high_fidelity_data.py**](./high_fidelity_code/generate_high_fidelity_data.py), you will need to install [FEniCS](https://fenicsproject.org/) on your system.
 For this, you can follow the steps summarized [here](https://fenicsproject.org/download/archive/).